 In 1994 after retiring from their professional performing careers, the Teagues co-founded and directed Ballet Arte, Academy of Classical Ballet and Ballet Arte Dance Theatre in the San Diego area.
 They owned the school for 10 years where they developed their training syllabus, produced/choreographed an annual Nutcracker, Spring Repertory Concert and many educational outreach programs.
 Drawing from his rich background in contemporary dance, Thomas also developed a unique contemporary ballet syllabus which has been widely acclaimed and is so relevant in the current dance world.
 In 2004 they accepted the positions as Directors and Principal Teachers for the Academy of Colorado Ballet where they successfully opened a second location for the Academy.
 In 2005 the Teagues returned to San Diego and opened Del Mar Ballet where they were happy to be back in their own school.
 They built a second state-of-the art studio, this time housing a both a Gyrotonic studio for Muriel and a Pottery studio for Tom.
 In 2014, after much success, they sold Del Mar Ballet to a wonderful new Director, Marie Arts.
 With their school in such capable hands they were comfortable to move back to Canada to be closer to family.

 Back in Canada, Tom and Muriel continue to teach ballet in local schools, and pursue their lifelong passion for the art of dance.
-You can find them at Ballet Bloch Canada, Harbour Dance and Deas Island Dance.
+You can find them at Ballet Bloch Canada and Studio West Dance.